psurge1/console_graphing_calculator/README.md

 self.properties()
 ```

-returns the slope, y intercept, x intercept, and scale (if applicable) of the given linear equation as a string
+returns the slope, y intercept, x intercept, and scale (if applicable) of the given linear equation (string)

 ### Slope